How to Turn a Can of Pumpkin Into a Week's Worth of Deliciously Savory Dishes

 To expand your range of pumpkin recipes, we've pulled together seven of our favorite savory dishes, all including canned pumpkin as an ingredient.

-Pair a bowl of this soup with a piece of crusty bread to help soak up all of the goodness.
+Pair a bowl of this soup from the blog Feel Good Foodie with a piece of crusty bread to help soak up all of the goodness.
 Here, the canned pumpkin is added to the broth to give it a thicker, more filling, consistency.

 Advertisement

-The mix of vegetables — carrots, onion, celery and pumpkin — paired with a lean protein like turkey breast, gives this simple soup a hefty dose of vitamins, minerals, fiber and protein.
-Even though it's on the lighter side, it still packs in 15 grams of satiating protein to help keep you satisfied.
+The mix of vegetables — carrots, onion, celery and pumpkin — gives this simple soup a hefty dose of vitamins, minerals and fiber.
+You can even add ground turkey or white beans for a source of protein.
+Even though it's on the lighter side, it still has about 6 grams of protein per serving to help keep you satisfied.

 Advertisement

-Get the Turkey Pumpkin Soup recipe and nutrition info here.
+Get the Pumpkin Soup recipe and nutrition info here.

 Advertisement